37 of the Best Cold Hardy Clematis Varieties

 Group 1 provides a good selection of clematis suited to temperatures down to Zone 3.

 A subdivision known as the Atragene group features small-flowered, early blooming varieties that are extremely hardy, undemanding, and among the easiest to grow.
-As an added bonus, you don’t have to prune them, which makes for light cleanup at the end of winter!

 The Atragene group includes the species Clematis alpina, C. koreana, and C. macropetala and their hybrids.